Melbourne International Film Festival: Film program

-Film Competitions
+Film competitions

-Since 1962, MIFF has staged a short film competition, as well as numerous feature film award categories.
-It also presents audience popularity awards for feature film and documentary.
-The festival's inaugural award was 'Best Short Film', but the title was changed to 'Grand Prix for Best Short Film' in 1965.
-From 1985 onwards, the Grand Prix has been officially presented by the City of Melbourne.
+MIFF’s short film competition, established in 1962, is accredited by the American Academy of Motion Picture Arts and Sciences, the British Academy of Film and Television Arts and the Australian Academy of Cinema and Television Arts.
+Its inaugural award was ‘Best Short Film’, but the title was changed to ‘Grand Prix for Best Short Film’ in 1965.
+Since 1985, the Grand Prix has been presented by the City of Melbourne.